Hex-Security/hex-nest/README.md

 3.  **Generate Access Request Form**
     - **Purpose**: To create access permissions for visitors or new residents.
     - **Features**:
-      - Form to enter details of the visit like time, date, and purpose.
+      - **Form Design**: Form to enter details of the visit like time, date, and purpose.
+        - **Step-by-Step Layout**: Organize the form into clear, sequential steps to simplify the entry process.
+Each step should be clearly labeled, and the guard should be able to navigate back and forth between steps easily.
+        - **Pre-filled Options**: Include pre-filled fields based on previous entries or common choices to speed up the process.
       - Options to register new vehicles or visitors if they are not already in the system.
+      - **Dynamic Form Fields**: Introduce dynamic fields that appear based on previous selections, such as additional vehicle details if a new car is registered.
+      - **Instant Validation**: Implement instant field validation to help guards correct errors in real-time, ensuring data accuracy before submission.
     - **Functionalities**:
       - Pre-filled fields based on previous entries or resident preferences.
       - Dynamic form adjustments based on the visitor type (e.g., adding fields for vehicle details if a visitor is expected to drive).